Weak Identification with Bounds in a Class of Minimum Distance Models: A Class of Minimum Distance Models

 \section{A Class of Minimum Distance Models}

 Minimum distance models are commonly used to estimate and test hypotheses on structural parameters of interest.
-This section introduces a class of minimum distance models that satisfy a key assumption and describes examples of models that satisfy the assumption.
+This section introduces a class of minimum distance models that satisfy a key assumption and describes two example models that satisfy the assumption.